Wind power: Penetration

+In 2025, growth in solar, wind and other low-carbon electric power exceeded the overall growth in demand for electricity, reducing reliance on fossil fuels and helping to curb greenhouse gas emissions.

 Wind energy penetration is the fraction of energy produced by wind compared with the total generation.
 Wind power's share of worldwide electricity usage in 2021 was almost 7%, up from 3.5% in 2015.

 There is no generally accepted maximum level of wind penetration.
 The limit for a particular grid will depend on the existing generating plants, pricing mechanisms, capacity for energy storage, demand management, and other factors.
 An interconnected electric power grid will already include reserve generating and transmission capacity to allow for equipment failures.
 This reserve capacity can also serve to compensate for the varying power generation produced by wind stations.
 Studies have indicated that 20% of the total annual electrical energy consumption may be incorporated with minimal difficulty.
 These studies have been for locations with geographically dispersed wind farms, some degree of dispatchable energy or hydropower with storage capacity, demand management, and interconnected to a large grid area enabling the export of electric power when needed.
 Electrical utilities continue to study the effects of large-scale penetration of wind generation on system stability.

 A wind energy penetration figure can be specified for different duration of time but is often quoted annually.
 To generate almost all electricity from wind annually requires substantial interconnection to other systems, for example some wind power in Scotland is sent to the rest of the British grid.
 On a monthly, weekly, daily, or hourly basis—or less—wind might supply as much as or more than 100% of current use, with the rest stored, exported or curtailed.
 The seasonal industry might then take advantage of high wind and low usage times such as at night when wind output can exceed normal demand.
 Such industry might include the production of silicon, aluminum, steel, or natural gas, and hydrogen, and using future long-term storage to facilitate 100% energy from variable renewable energy.
 Homes and businesses can also be programmed to vary electricity demand, for example by remotely turning up water heater thermostats.